mathworks/matlab-gitlab-ci-template/README.md

 ```

 ### Run MATLAB Build
-Use the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) to run the build plan returned by a file named `buildfile.m` in the root of your repository.
-Run the default tasks in your plan as well as all the tasks on which they depend.
+Use the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) to run the default tasks in a file named `buildfile.m`, in the root of your repository, as well as all the tasks on which they depend.

 ```yaml
 command: